ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   The notation we will see is called *Extended Backus-Naur Form* (EBNF), and is the result of the work of many people, including [Niklaus Wirth](https://en.wikipedia.org/wiki/Niklaus_Wirth) (the creator of the Pascal language).

--   We will not describe EBNF completely, but we will present it only insofar as it serves our purposes.
+-   We will not provide a full description of EBNF and will just present it in simple terms.
 It is useful to understand it because often the documentation of programming languages contains their grammar (for example [Nim](https://nim-lang.org/docs/manual.html#syntax-grammar), [C#](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/lexical-structure) and [Kotlin](https://kotlinlang.org/docs/reference/grammar.html); for Rust [they are working on it](https://github.com/rust-lang/wg-grammar), while [the D manual](https://dlang.org/spec/grammar.html) uses a different syntax).

 -   The next slide shows the entire syntactic structure of our grammar in EBNF format.